zippy1978/scrapn/README.md

 - `GET /instagram/<username>` - Get full profile data for an Instagram user
 - `GET /instagram/<username>/posts` - Get only posts for an Instagram user
 - `GET /instagram/<username>/reels` - Get only reels for an Instagram user
+- `GET /instagram/image?url=<encoded_url>` - Proxy for Instagram CDN images with permanent caching

 ## Response Format

-All endpoints return JSON with the following structure:
+All data endpoints return JSON with the following structure:

 ```json
 {